Tales of the Uncanny

 Along with author and Severin Films’ own Kier-La Janisse, Gregory enlisted the help and knowledge of more than fifty-five writers and directors in the horror industry when making something as expansive as Tales of the Uncanny.
 The list of talent includes Joe Dante, Mark Hartley, Mick Garris, Ernest Dickerson, Joko Anwar, Ramsey Campbell, David DeCoteau, Kim Newman, Jovanka Vuckovic, Luigi Cozzi, Tom Savini, Jenn Wexler, Larry Fessenden, Richard Stanley, Brian Trenchard-Smith, Brian Yuzna, Gary Sherman, Rebekah McKendry, Peter Strickland, and many more.
 Had things been different in 2020, that impressive roster would have been severely trimmed down.
 The silver lining here, though, was that the inclusion of Zoom-enabled interviews allowed for more voices in this unique documentary.

-Jovanka 1
+jovanka 1

-Jovanka Vuckovic, Director Of Riot Girls (2019)
+Jovanka Vuckovic, director of Riot Girls (2019)

 Every horror fan has their preferences when it comes to subgenres; for instance, some like ghost movies, others loathe slashers.
 However, the anthology, or portmanteau film, is generally beloved by the masses, and everyone certainly has their favorites within this reemerging subset of horror movies.
 What makes Tales of the Uncanny so enticing is the energy and visible excitement on full display.
 No one is phoning in their answers or pillow talking the hosts; everyone is frank and ardent without sacrificing valuable information.